wlonk/arcadia/arcadia.md

 >
 > Make accomplishment lists for social roles.

-### Relationships
+### Connections

-Every relationship a character has is rated from zero to three:
+Every connection a character has is rated from zero to three:

   1. Zero: A near-stranger; someone to whom you've just been introduced.
   2. One: A casual acquaintance; someone you know around town.
   3. Two: A good friend; someone whose company you seek.
   4. Three: A boon companion or lover; someone whose absence you could not tolerate.

-At the start of the game, your relationships will be specified by your choices during character creation.
+At the start of the game, your connections will be specified by your choices during character creation.

-At the end of a session, you may adjust any relationships you have.
+At the end of a session, you may adjust any connections you have.

-Relationships are constrained, though.
+Connections are constrained, though.
 You cannot be intimates with the entire world.
-At character creation, you have 17 points to distribute, one-for-one, among your relationships.
+At character creation, you have 17 points to distribute, one-for-one, among your connections.
 You may gain more points through [character growth](#seasons-growth-and-change).

 ### Reputations